 The Company has agreements with third-party payors which provide for payments at amounts different from established rates.
-Accounts receivable and net revenue are reported at the estimated net realizable amounts from patients, third-party payors and others for services rendered.
+Accounts receivable are reported at the estimated net realizable amounts from patients, third-party payors and others for services rendered.
 The Company performs periodic analyses to assess the accounts receivable balances.
 It records an allowance for doubtful accounts based on the estimated collectability of the accounts such that the recorded amounts reflect estimated net realizable value.
 Upon determination that an account is uncollectible, the account is written-off and charged to the allowance.

 Substantially all of the Company's receivables are related to providing healthcare services to patients.
 Accounts receivable are reduced by an allowance for amounts that could become uncollectible in the future.
 The Company's estimate for its allowance for doubtful accounts is based upon management's assessment of historical and expected net collections by payor.
-Due to continuing changes in the health care industry and third-party reimbursement, including potentially significant changes to the U.S. health care system being proposed by the present administration, it is possible that management's estimates could change in the near term, which could have an impact on its financial position, results of operations, and cash flows.
+Due to continuing changes in the health care industry and third-party reimbursement it is possible that management's estimates could change in the near term, which could have an impact on its financial position, results of operations, and cash flows.

-Inventory Supplies
+Inventory

-Inventory supplies are stated at the lower of cost (determined on a first in, first out basis) or market.
+Our Inventory consists of infusion pumps and related supplies and is stated at the lower of cost (determined on a first in, first out basis) or market.
 The Company records a period expense for inventory supplies obsolescence when incurred.